RahulSondhi/TravelBuddy/README.md

 * Getting Actual Avatar Assets
 * Accounting for sleep patterns
 * Player can find loot/bonuses from walking around their area

-### As of now, We both would love to follow through with finishing the project we started and hopefully release on app store.
-Thank you for taking interest in our program